cdaller/sql_server_copy_tables/README.md

 It also copies any indices that belong to the tables.

-The script uses pages (not the most efficient way to read data, but it works).
+The script uses pages to bulk read and write data.

 ## Installation